“Razer has gaming down, but still can’t quite master the essentials.”

 The biggest downside with software on the Razer Phone 2 is that it’s not launching with Android 9 Pie, but Android 8.1 Oreo instead.
 The latest version of Google is definitely on the way, but Razer would not share a timeline for when we can expect it.

 There’s decent HDR, but skies can still easily look blown out.
 Low-light photos are too grainy — and can sometimes be slightly blurry if you don’t stay incredibly still — but they do have good colors.
-The 2x optical zoom lens is a hit or miss — images can look detailed and colorful sometimes, but it has captured some poorly detailed photos.
-Some photos look over-sharpened as well.
-All in all, image quality is very inconsistent.
+The 2x optical zoom lens is decent, but it works best with a lot of light.

 The Razer Phone 2 can snap photos relatively quickly, but the results do not match the quality we expect from an $800 phone.
 After looking at the photos, the camera frequently made us less enthusiastic to be creative when capturing photos.
 Cameras on phones in this price range are incredibly good now, and it’s a shame we can’t say the same here.